NEW FEES, LIMITS & DROP-OFF HOURS! CLICK HERE

 Consumer batteries (any type) are accepted separately for special recycling at:

 - All CSWD Drop-Off Centers except the Burlington location.

 - Battery collection sites in the Call2Recycle program

 Specialty/industrial batteries are accepted at the CSWD Environmental Depot by appointment only.

 Batteries not banned from the landfill (see Limitations) may be placed in trash.

-No charge to drop off consumer batteries (any type) at CSWD Drop-Off Centers or the Environmental Depot.
+No charge to drop off consumer batteries (any type) at any CSWD Drop-Off Center except the Burlington location or the Environmental Depot – by appointment only.